 Cocoa butter is a solid at room temperature and looks like white chocolate, however as it melts it turns clear.
 It happens to blend well with this cookie batter, and makes it easy to scoop out cookie dough onto the baking sheet.

 These can easily be decorated or dipped in chocolate if you’re a chocolate lover.
-You can melt some sweetened chocolate or dip them in my chocolate ganache, which uses just coconut oil, cocoa powder, and or maple syrup.
+You can melt some sweetened chocolate or dip them in my chocolate ganache, which uses just coconut oil, cocoa powder, and honey or maple syrup.

 Store them in a sealed container for extended freshness, assuming they last a while.

 These cookies were inspired by a recipe from Digestive Wellness.

 Cocoa Butter Cookies

 - Preheat your oven to 350°F (175°C, or gas mark 4).